 What is relationship violence?

 When many people think about relationship violence, they think about physical violence, like hitting or pushing.
-But people can use other methods to control their partners, like threats.
+But people can use other methods to control their partners, like threats or insults.

 Relationship violence can include:

-- Physical violence, like pushing or throwing things
+- Physical violence, like pushing, hitting, or throwing things

 - Sexual violence, like forcing or trying to force someone to do something sexual